 The fine is payable to Ofcom and passed on to HM Treasury.
 TalkTalk and Tiscali UK are required to pay it within 30 days of receiving the penalty notification.

-Further details about the investigation can be found here.
+Further details about the investigation can be found on the Ofcom website.

 NOTES FOR EDITORS